Slim the Mobster

-Anthony Johnson, better known by his stage name Slim The Mobster, is a Los Angeles-based rapper.
+Anthony Johnson, better known by his stage name Slim the Mobster, is an American rapper.
 He signed with Gang Module Records.
-Slim The Mobster was known as Dr. Dre's protégé.
+Slim the Mobster was known as Dr. Dre's protégé.
 Johnson's manager is John Monopoly, who ushered in Kanye West's rapping career.
 His influence includes gangsta rap acts like The D.O.C and The Notorious B.I.G.
 He took his rap name from notorious pimp Fillmore Slim and from having the mindset of a Mobster.

 Early life

 Slim The Mobster grew up all over from Loudonville, NY to Corpus Christi, Texas.

 Career

 In February 2008, he was featured on a Hussein Fatal mixtape.
 He delivered demos to Dr. Dre in 2008 and eventually got a record deal with Aftermath Entertainment.
 Dr Dre asked Eminem and 50 Cent who agreed to sign Slim as a joint venture, officially signing him to Shady/Aftermath/G-Unit Records.